yingyonghui/CommPath/README.md

 For a specific cluster of interest, CommPath provides function **findLigand** (**findReceptor**) to find the upstream (downstream) cluster and the corresponding ligand (receptor) interacting with the specific cluster:
 ```
-# For the selected cluster and receptor, find the upstream cluster and ligand
+# To find upstream clusters and ligands for the selected cluster and receptor
 select.ident = "Endothelial"
 select.receptor = "ACKR1"